decred/dcrdocs/docs/getting-started/install-guide.md

     `chmod u+x dcrinstall-darwin-amd64-v0.8.2` <br />
     `./dcrinstall-darwin-amd64-v0.8.2`

-3. The binaries for `dcrd`, `dcrwallet`, and `dcrctl` can then be found in the `~/decred/` directory.
-Before the `dcrinstall` completes, you will be taken to the wallet creation prompt.
+3. The binaries for `dcrd`, `dcrwallet`, and `dcrctl` can now be found in the `~/decred/` directory.
+Before the `dcrinstall` process completes, you will be taken to the wallet creation prompt.
 Follow the steps within the [Wallet Creation Walkthrough](/getting-started/user-guides/dcrwallet-setup.md#wallet-creation-walkthrough) of the dcrwallet Setup guide to finish.

 > Windows: